Semester 3

 SPED 110 Math Strategies (3 units).
 The purpose of this course is to prepare students to teach mathematics to students with mild disabilities in K-12 school.
 Students will acquire skills that will enable them to use Minnesota State Standards as a basis for instructional programming in mathematics.
 Through theoretical, scientifically based math instruction, students will be able to incorporate evidence-based methodology to plan, instruct, and assess their students’ academic progress and use this information to make instructional decisions.

-ED 202 Clinical Seminar #3 (1 unit).The focus of this semester of Clinical Seminar is on deepening your understanding of instructional design with a focus on utilizing appropriate technology resources in your lessons.
+ED 202 IEP, Instructional Design & Due Process Lab (1 unit).The focus of this lab is on deepening your understanding of instructional design with a focus on utilizing appropriate technology resources in your lessons.
 This semester you will continue to work with your LDA Mentor as you will develop more advanced instructional design skills.
-The assignments you complete this semester directly correlate with the work required on the edTPA (which you will complete next semester).
 Additionally, you will hear from several guest speakers on important topics (grief and loss, incorporating relevant technology into your lessons and classrooms) related to your teaching career.
 This semester, you will also complete a book study in a small group.

 Share